typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 This guide will cover the steps required to deploy a simple Akka based application to Kubernetes.

-_If you are deploying Lagom or Play based application, please refer to [Deploying Microservices to Kubernetes](http://todo-link) as it covers how to deploy both Lagom and Play based application to Kubernetes._
+_If you are deploying Lagom or Play based application, please refer to [Deploying Microservices to Kubernetes](http://todo-link) as it covers how to deploy both Lagom and Play based application to Kubernetes, including how to configure the Cassandra persistence and service discovery between Lagom apps.
+It is worth noting that the Akka cluster setup for Lagom based applications follows the same steps outlined by this guide._

 As part of Kubernetes deployment, application must be containerized.
 As such, this guide will show how to containerize the application using [SBT](http://www.scala-sbt.org/) or [Maven](https://maven.apache.org/).